KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

 ## <a id="create-secret"></a> Create a binding-compatible secret

-1. Create a file named `external-azure-db-binding-compatible.yaml` and enter a Kubernetes secret resource similar to the following example:
+1. Create a file named `external-azure-db-binding-compatible.yaml` and enter a Kubernetes `Secret` resource similar to the following example:

     ```yaml
     # external-azure-db-binding-compatible.yaml